-Take off sheets and leave on top of bed.
+If mutually agreed and your departure time is constrained: Take off sheets and leave on top of bed.
 No need to wash them.
 We’ll make the beds when we return.

 Hang used bath and kitchen towels on the outdoor hooks by the pool so we’ll know which towels are used.
 No pool?
 Have your guests put dirty towels on top of the washing machine or in the bottom of the shower or on the bathroom floor.

 Throw out open perishable foods.